IALang/IAL/README.md

 Orthography: m k j p w n t s a i u

-All words are either V, CV or CVCV - this allows for exactly 603 words.
+All words are either V, CV, CVCV, CVCVCV or VCV - this allows for exactly 14499 words.

 ## Vocabulary